NaturalHPC/cerulean/docs/tutorial.rst

   users = passwd_file.read_text()
   print(users)

-Note that ``cerulean.Path`` does not support ``open()``.
+Note that :class:`cerulean.Path` does not support ``open()``.
 Cerulean can copy files and stream data from and to them, but it does not offer random access, as not all remote file access protocols support this.

 You can use the ``/`` operator to build paths from components as with ``pathlib``, and there's a wide variety of supported operations.
-See the API documentation for :class:``cerulean.Path`` for details.
+See the API documentation for :class:`cerulean.Path` for details.

 Remote filesystems
 ------------------